Changes for 2022-23

-We have kept our annual review of charges to a minimum while we carry out a strategic review of charging.
+This year we have kept our annual review of charges to a minimum while we carry out our Strategic Review of Charging (SRoC).

-The Environmental Permitting Regulations (EPR) charging scheme and guidance covers the different types of operations that require a permit or consent under the EPR including:
+The Environmental Permitting Regulations (EPR) charging scheme 2022-23 and Guide 2022-23 covers the different types of operations that require a permit or consent under the EPR including: